fal-ai/fal-js/README.md

 ## About the Project

-The fal serverless JavaScript/TypeScript Client is a robust and user-friendly library designed for seamless integration of fal serverless functions in Web, Node.js, and React Native applications.
+The fal JavaScript/TypeScript Client is a robust and user-friendly library designed for seamless integration of fal endpoints in Web, Node.js, and React Native applications.
 Developed in TypeScript, it provides developers with type safety right from the start.

 ## Getting Started

-The `@fal-ai/client` library serves as a client for fal serverless Python functions.
-For guidance on creating your functions, refer to the [quickstart guide](https://fal.ai/docs).
+The `@fal-ai/client` library serves as a client for fal apps hosted on fal.
+For guidance on consuming and creating apps, refer to the [quickstart guide](https://fal.ai/docs).

 ### Client Library